-The calculation of a Market Participant's OSL considers:

-- The Market Participant's trading behaviour in the NEM, including energy purchases (ELR), generation sales (EGR) and reallocation (RCR, RCSR, RCCR,C where the Market Participant is the credit party and RDR, RDSR, RDCR,C where the Market Participant is the debit party) (refer to section clause 9.4.5). - Swap reallocations, valued at the difference between the strike price (PCSR) and the VF adjusted average RRP. - Cap reallocations.
-Floor reallocations are not included in the calculation. - The relationship between regional load and the Market Participant's MLF adjusted load, expressed in a Participant Risk Adjustment Factor (PRAFL,R) that adjusts the OSL and PM to reflect the Market Participant's relative risk of their load. - The relationship between regional load and the Market Participant's MLF adjusted generation, expressed in a Participant Risk Adjustment Factor (PRAFG,R) that adjusts the OSL and PM-to reflect the Market Participant's relative risk of their generation. - The relationship between regional load and the Market Participant's net energy and swap reallocations, expressed in a Participant Risk Adjustment Factor (PRAFR,R) that adjusts the OSL and PM-to reflect the Market Participant's relative risk of their swap and energy reallocations. - The relationship between regional load and the Market Participant's net cap reallocations, expressed in a Participant Risk Adjustment Factor (PRAFR,R,C) that adjusts the OSL and PM to reflect the Market Participant's relative risk of their cap reallocations. - The distribution of credit and debit amounts across regions.
+- (a) The calculation of a Market Participant's OSL considers: - (i) the Market Participant's trading behaviour in the NEM, including energy purchases (ELR), generation sales (EGR) and reallocation (RCR, RCSR, RCCR,C where the Market Participant is the credit party and RDR, RDSR, RDCR,C where the Market Participant is the debit party) (refer to clause 9.4.5); - (ii) swap reallocations, valued at the difference between the strike price (PCSR) and the VF adjusted average RRP; - (iii) cap reallocations (floor reallocations are not included in the calculation); - (iv) the relationship between regional load and the Market Participant's MLF adjusted load, expressed in a Participant Risk Adjustment Factor (PRAFL,R) that adjusts the OSL to reflect the Market Participant's relative risk of their load; - (v) the relationship between regional load and the Market Participant's MLF adjusted generation, expressed in a Participant Risk Adjustment Factor (PRAFG,R) that adjusts the OSL to reflect the Market Participant's relative risk of their generation; - (vi) the relationship between regional load and the Market Participant's net energy and swap reallocations, expressed in a Participant Risk Adjustment Factor (PRAFR,R) that adjusts the OSL to reflect the Market Participant's relative risk of their swap and energy reallocations; - (vii) the relationship between regional load and the Market Participant's net cap reallocations, expressed in a Participant Risk Adjustment Factor (PRAFR,R,C) that adjusts the OSL to reflect the Market Participant's relative risk of their cap reallocations; and - (viii) the distribution of credit and debit amounts across regions.
 In cases where there is more credit amount than debit amount in a given region, the OSL reduction attributable to the credit in excess of the debit amount (up to the amount of the total of debit amount in excess of credit amount in each of the other regions) is calculated without the VF.
-This approach is based on an assumption that high prices are not correlated across regions.

-The methodology to determine In calculating a PM for each Market Participant, AEMO applies one of two methodologies:

-- PM Full Offset (applicable to a Market Participant that has opted to apply PM Full Offset under clause 4.3.5 for the period to which the calculation applies).
-The calculation methodology for PM Full Offset is based on similar components to the OSL, that correspond with the following key differences: OSL calculation described above, with reallocation amounts taken into account in accordance with clause 9.4.5. - In determining PM Limited Offset (applicable in all other cases).
-The calculation methodology for PM Limited Offset is based on components that correspond with the PM,OSL calculation, but excluding the procedure excludes a Market Participant's: - Quantity and pattern of trading amounts where the estimate of the aggregate of all trading amounts for the period being assessed is a positive amount.
+This approach is based on an assumption that high prices are not correlated across regions. - (b) In calculating a PM for a Market Participant, AEMO applies one of two methodologies: - (i) PM Full Offset (applicable to a Market Participant that has opted to apply PM Full Offset under clause 4.3.5 for the period to which the calculation applies).
+The calculation methodology for PM Full Offset is based on components that correspond with the OSL calculation described above, with reallocation amounts taken into account in accordance with clause 9.4.5. - (ii) PM Limited Offset (applicable in all other cases).
+The calculation methodology for PM Limited Offset is based on components that correspond with the OSL calculation, but excluding the Market Participant's: - (A) quantity and pattern of trading amounts where the estimate of the aggregate of all trading amounts for the period being assessed is a positive amount; and

-- Quantity and pattern of reallocation amounts where the estimate of the aggregate of all reallocation amounts for the period being assessed is a positive amount. - The PM is always assessed over a period equal to the reaction period (TRP, defined as seven days).
+- (B) quantity and pattern of reallocation amounts where the estimate of the aggregate of all reallocation amounts for the period being assessed is a positive amount. - (c) The PM is always assessed over a period equal to the reaction period (TRP, defined as seven days).

-4.3.4 General calculation principles for OSL and PM
+4.3.4.
+General calculation principles for OSL and PM